 - One filesystem for the entire machine,

-- All parts of the machine can see this and all files are stored in this system
+- All parts of the machine can see this; all files are stored here

 - E.g. Cirrus (406 TiB Lustre FS)

 - Advantages

 - Conceptually simple as all files are stored on the same filesystem

 - Preparing runs (e.g. compiling code) exhibits good IO performance

 - Disadvantages

 - Lack of backup on the machine

 - This high performance filesystem can get clogged with significant unnecessary data (such as results from post processing/source code.)